kristopherkyle/Corpus-Methods-Intro-Y2021/Syllabi/schedule.md

 # Syllabus
 (updated 2021-07-09)

+## Readings

+The readings for this course will primarily include research articles and book chapters curated by the professor.
+All readings will be made available online.

+We will also reference the (somewhat technical) book on corpus linguistics by Anatol Stefanowitsch:

+Corpus Linguistics.
+Anatol Stefanowitsch (2020).
+Language Science Press: Berlin.
+Paper copies available on Amazon; [Electronic version freely available](https://refubium.fu-berlin.de/bitstream/fub188/27138/1/final.pdf).

+## Other Materials

+This is explicitly a hands-on course, and much of our time in class will be spent conducting computer-based analyses.
+A computer will be required to complete the corpus analyses (these cannot be completed on an iPad or iPhone).

 ## Major Assignments

 | Project Name | Skills/Topics | Expected Length | Percent of Grade | Due |